top of page

 Velmie provides the lowest BaaS fees and the fastest onboarding in the US and EEA

-A BaaS provider is a fintech company or other third-party entity that delivers businesses a solution for incorporating BaaS financial services through APIs into their own products and platforms for user consumption.
-BaaS providers essentially act as intermediaries, enabling businesses to offer a wide range of financial functionalities without the need to develop and maintain a full banking software system or obtain a banking license.
-BaaS providers handle regulatory compliance, backend operations, and other complex processes, allowing businesses to focus on delivering innovative financial solutions and enhancing customer experiences.
+A BaaS provider is typically a fintech company or other third-party entity that integrates licensed banking services into a client’s products and platforms via APIs.
+Acting as intermediaries, BaaS providers allow businesses to offer a wide range of financial functionalities without building and maintaining a full banking system or securing their own license.
+They manage regulatory compliance, backend operations, and other complex processes, enabling companies to focus on product innovation and customer experience.

-In 2024, the BaaS landscape boasts a range of providers with diverse offerings.
-Here are the top 15 BaaS providers worldwide to consider:
+In 2025, the BaaS market features a diverse set of providers.
+Below are the top 15 BaaS platforms worldwide to consider

 unlimit.png